 The response should include:

-- How the stakeholder community will benefit from the innovation.
+- A description of how the stakeholder community will benefit from the innovative system.

 Competing in this challenge is open to student teams currently enrolled in U.S. universities and colleges.
 See the Terms and Conditions for eligibility requirements.
 Please note that you must complete your Building Technologies Internship Program (BTIP) application before or at the same time as you submit your idea in order to compete in the JUMP competition.